adica/ux-principles/README.md

 * user journey
 * storyboards (airbnb)
 * mood base graphs (wix?)
+* when users use the platform (mobile all day short times, desktop during the office, tablet at night) - graph from pocket

 * define (decide how we’d like the user to scan the screen’s content)
 * desing (place elements in a correct order and lead them to scan like we’d like them to)